-Hands-on professional with experience in the utility, software development and sensor assembly & integration industries.
+Experienced professional with a hands-on approach, well-versed in the utility, software development and data engineering industries.

 joery@korobejnik.nl